-This easy curry chicken dish is the standard curry chicken you get in most restaurants in Malaysia and Singapore.
+This easy curry chicken dish is the standard curry chicken.
+No fuss, just yummy and creamy curry.
 Rich in coconut milk and spices, this dish is a must-try.
 As the chicken pieces are marinated in curry paste before cooking, the taste of the meat is enhanced.

 Candlenuts are added to thicken the curry.
 You may omit them from this recipe, if you prefer.
 Otherwise, substitute candlenuts with macadamia nuts.

 In the Southeast Asian region, milk and yogurt aren't a common choice to be added into curries.
 Instead, coconut milk is often used since it is easily available.
 If you do not prefer coconut milk, you may opt to substitute it with 300 ml milk or 250 ml yogurt.
 Note that it will not spoil the taste although it would be slightly different.

 Generally, the curry isn't too spicy.
 The spiciness of the curry is highly dependent on the selection of curry powder and the dried chillies.
 You can also reduce the heat of the dried chillies by boiling them as explained here.